monorkin/kappa/README.md

     stankec/kappa
 ```

-This will start a webserver on `http://localhost:3000` that will simulate an
+This will start a web server on `http://localhost:3000` that will simulate an
 AWS Lambda.
-Ti will also start another webserver on `http://localhost:3001`
+Ti will also start another web server on `http://localhost:3001`
 where you can configure what type of Lambda you want to run and which event
 template should it use.